High-Voltage storage system

 Reading time: approx. 5 minutes – Read this article to find out how a high-voltage storage system is constructed and what advantages it offers in practical use.

 The recently published “Energy Storage Roadmap” from the Fraunhofer Institute for Systems and Innovation Research predicts a huge increase in demand for batteries in the coming years.
-The reasons for this are primarily due to a significant increase in battery performance in terms of the price-performance ratio.
-High-voltage batteries have particularly high growth potential, as technical progress is creating completely new and innovative application possibilities.
+The reasons for this include a significant increase in battery performance in terms of the price-performance ratio.
+High-voltage batteries have particularly high growth potential.
+This is because technical progress is creating completely new and innovative application possibilities.
 The following section therefore deals specifically with the structure and functionality of high-voltage storage systems.

 The advantages of high-voltage storage systems

 A high-voltage storage system is a battery with terminal voltages greater than 60 VDC.
 The success of any battery system is defined by its cost, efficiency and flexibility.
 The advantage of using high-voltage storage systems lies in the lower currents as a function of the voltage compared to low-voltage systems.
-This reduces ohmic losses, simplifies thermal management and thus increases efficiency.
-Low currents also reduce the costs of peripheral electronic components and the use of thinner cables can save weight.
+This reduces ohmic losses and simplifies thermal management, thus increasing efficiency.
+Low currents also reduce the costs of peripheral electronic components.
+Moreover, the use of thinner cables can save weight.

 How is a high-voltage storage system constructed

 Each high-voltage storage system consists of several individual battery cells.
 If these cells are connected in series, the total voltage of the storage system increases.
-The capacity and current carrying capacity can be increased by connecting them in parallel.
-The product of voltage and capacity provides the energy content of the storage system and is solely dependent on the number of individual cells used.
-It is therefore not possible to compare different batteries on the basis of ampere hours without taking the terminal voltages into account.
+Capacity and current carrying capacity can be increased by connecting them in parallel.
+The product of voltage and capacity provides the energy content of the storage system, being solely dependent on the number of individual cells used.
+Therefore, it is not possible to compare different batteries on the basis of ampere hours without taking the terminal voltages into account.
 This increasingly leads to a specification of the watt hours, which enables a comparison of different systems.

 The individual cells connected in the overall battery have different internal resistances due to the manufacturing processes.
-These deviations drift further and further apart during the product life cycle, which has a negative impact on the usable capacity and service life.
-For this reason, so-called balancers and battery management systems are used in high-voltage storage systems, which monitor the individual cell voltages and can equalise them if necessary.
+These deviations drift further and further apart during the product life cycle.
+This has a negative impact on the usable capacity and service life.
+For this reason, so-called balancers and battery management systems are used in high-voltage storage systems.
+They monitor the individual cell voltages and can equalise them if necessary.
 In the event of a fault, many high-voltage storage systems use an interlock loop to protect the environment from the potentially dangerous voltage.
-This enables the opening of an integrated relay in the event of exposed contacts of devices connected to the high-voltage bus or internal battery defects, which de-energises the terminals accessible to the user or service personnel from the outside.
+This enables the opening of an integrated relay if there are exposed contacts of devices connected to the high-voltage bus or internal battery defects.
+Thus, it de-energises the terminals accessible to the user or service personnel from the outside.

 How battery cells work